Athaagra/subscribenow_plugin/readme.txt

 All the web design style that is used for the is plugin is in the main folder in the document "subscribers-s.css".
 Not additional libraries are used for javascript and css that are linked with other softwares.

+For all the js libraries, the npm node js have been used:
+To make nodejs is installed navigating to the folder and run init that create the package.json file.
+The package.json modified with start in:
+		"start": "wp-scripts start src/subscribenow.js" and the modules that have been used for the implementation are:
+		"@glidejs/glide": "^3.4.1",
+		"@wordpress/scripts": "*",
+		"axios": "^0.21.1",
+		"normalize.css": "^8.0.1",
+		"package.json": "^2.0.1"

 A plugin that creates a subscription menu you can host it in all your pages and posts moreover store the subsrciber and support mail messages.